Frozenaught/CodeSchool/README.md

 # CodeSchool
-A collection of study notes
+A collection of study notes and recourses for my software development journey.